Efficient Reachability Analysis of Closed-Loop Systems with Neural Network Controllers: Preliminaries

 \subsection{Neural Network Robustness Verification}

-A key step in computing reachable sets of the closed-loop system~\cref{eqn:closed_loop_dynamics} with a NN control policy in a reasonable amount of time is to relax nonlinear constraints induced by the NN's nonlinear activation functions.
-This work computes over-approximations of the reachable sets by extending the convex relaxation-based techniques popular in computer vision and machine learning literature.
-The key idea is that within some known range of the input of a particular neuron, the nonlinear activation can be linearly bounded above and below.
+A key step in quickly computing reachable sets of the closed-loop system~\cref{eqn:closed_loop_dynamics} with a NN control policy is to relax nonlinear constraints induced by the NN's nonlinear activation functions.
+Within a known range of a neuron's input, a nonlinear activation can be linearly bounded above/below.

-\begin{theorem}[From~\cite{zhang2018efficient}, Convex Relaxation of NN] Given an $m$-layer neural network control policy $\pi:\mathbbm{R}^{n_y}\to\mathbbm{R}^{n_u}$, there exist two explicit functions $\pi_j^L: \mathbbm{R}^{n_y}\to\mathbbm{R}^{n_u}$ and $\pi_j^U: \mathbbm{R}^{n_y}\to\mathbbm{R}^{n_u}$ such that $\forall j\in [n_m], \forall \mathbf{y}\in\mathcal{B}_p(\mathbf{y}_0, \epsilon)$, the inequality $\pi_j^L(\mathbf{y})\leq \pi_j(\mathbf{y})\leq \pi_j^U(\mathbf{y})$ holds true, where
+\begin{theorem}[From~\cite{zhang2018efficient}, Convex Relaxation of NN] Given an $m$-layer neural network control policy $\pi:\R^{n_y}\to\R^{n_u}$, there exist two explicit functions $\pi_j^L: \R^{n_y}\to\R^{n_u}$ and $\pi_j^U: \R^{n_y}\to\R^{n_u}$ such that $\forall j\in [n_m], \forall \mathbf{y}\in\mathcal{B}_p(\mathbf{y}_0, \epsilon)$, the inequality $\pi_j^L(\mathbf{y})\leq \pi_j(\mathbf{y})\leq \pi_j^U(\mathbf{y})$ holds true, where

-where $\Au{}, \Al{}$ are defined recursively using NN weights and activations (e.g., ReLU, sigmoid, tanh), as detailed in~\cite{zhang2018efficient}. \end{theorem}
+where $\Au{}, \Al{}, \upbias{}, \lwbias{}$ are defined recursively using NN weights and activations (e.g., ReLU, tanh), as detailed in~\cite{zhang2018efficient}. \end{theorem}

-In a closed-loop system, \cref{thm:crown_particular_x} provides a bound on the control output for a \textit{particular} measurement $\mathbf{y}$ (though one could simply compute the exact control output if the measurement were known exactly).
-More importantly, if all that is known is $\mathbf{y}\in\mathcal{B}_p(\mathbf{y}_0, \epsilon)$, \cref{thm:crown_particular_x} provides linear relationships between $\mathbf{y}$ and $\mathbf{u}$ (i.e., bounds that hold within the known set of possible $\y$).
-This relationship enables efficient calculation of bounds on the NN output (using Corollary 3.3 of~\cite{zhang2018efficient}).
+In a closed-loop system, \cref{thm:crown_particular_x} bounds the control output for a \textit{particular} measurement $\mathbf{y}$.
+Moreover, if all that is known is $\mathbf{y}\in\mathcal{B}_p(\mathbf{y}_0, \epsilon)$, \cref{thm:crown_particular_x} provides affine relationships between $\mathbf{y}$ and $\mathbf{u}$ (i.e., bounds valid within the known set of possible $\y$).
+These relationships enable efficient calculation of NN output bounds, using Corollary 3.3 of~\cite{zhang2018efficient}.

-The simplest application of~\cite{zhang2018efficient} to compute reachable sets would first bound the possible controls, then bound the next state set by applying the extreme controls from each state.
+We could leverage~\cite{zhang2018efficient} to compute reachable sets by first bounding the possible controls, then bounding the next state set by applying the extreme controls from each state.
 This is roughly the approach in~\cite{xiang2020reachable,yang2019efficient}, for example.
 However, this introduces excessive conservatism, because both extremes of control would not be applied at every state (barring pathological examples).
-Thus, to produce tight bounds on the reachable sets, we leverage the relationship between measured output and control in~\cref{sec:approach}.
+To produce tight bounds on the reachable sets, we leverage the relationship between measured output and control in~\cref{sec:approach}.